 Sunny Isles Beach Mitigation Efforts

 The summer months are peak mosquito season.
-The City of Sunny Isles Beach and Miami-Dade County will again implement a number of preventative measures to mitigate the mosquito population in our area.
+During this time, the City of Sunny Isles Beach and Miami-Dade County implement a number of preventative measures to mitigate the mosquito population in our area.

-Our Building and Code Compliance departments have been routinely inspecting properties for standing water throughout the City to ensure they are compliant with our code.
+Our Building and Code Compliance departments routinely inspect properties for standing water throughout the City to ensure they are compliant with our code.
 Any findings of non-compliance are addressed to the full extent of our authority.
 In cases where a remedy is not immediately available, that area is treated to mitigate the breeding of mosquitoes.
-In addition to the above, the City is taking extra measures by treating both our stormwater retention areas and our drainage catch basins throughout the City to prohibit mosquitoes from breeding.
-We are also spraying our parks and beaches.
-We have contracted with a licensed and environmentally-friendly mosquito control company which has serviced the City.
-Miami-Dade County will also begin providing bi-weekly mosquito control treatments for Sunny Isles Beach beginning Thursday, May 10, 2018.
-For more information on mosquito control in Miami-Dade County, visit www.miamidade.gov/solidwaste
+In addition to the above, the City takes extra measures by treating both our stormwater retention areas and our drainage catch basins throughout the City to prohibit mosquitoes from breeding.
+We also spray our parks and beaches during mosquito season.
+We contract with a licensed and environmentally-friendly mosquito control company which has services the City.
+Miami-Dade County also provides bi-weekly mosquito control treatments for Sunny Isles Beach, typically beginning in May and ending in November.
+For more information on mosquito control in Miami-Dade County, visit www.miamidade.gov/solidwaste.